 Do you have a YouTube channel for your business?
 If you do, start sharing your YouTube videos in your newsletter.

-It’s important to remember though, your YouTube video will not necessarily play right inside an email.
+It’s important to remember that your YouTube video will not necessarily play right inside an email.
 Email clients like Gmail, Outlook, and others don’t have the technical requirements to make that happen.

 Here’s how Patagonia does it: